Christian Furr: Career

 In 2023, Furr was commissioned to create his biggest painting to date by The Singapore Edition on Orchard Road, Singapore "Arrival' is a 3x4-metre acrylic and oil painting on canvas that resembles a tapestry, which is a fictional depiction of early settlers arriving in Singapore in the 19th century.

+In 2026 Furr collaborated with The Kinks co-founders Ray Davies and Dave Davies on an art collection and exhibition titled The Kinks: Brothers.